nouripen/interational-basic-income-week/count-on-basic-income/README.md

 ## Want pics customized for your language?

 Email me at nouri.pennywhistle@gmail.com and I'll make a custom image for you ASAP!
-Just tell me:
-- what the text should say
+Just tell me what the text should say.
-- the name of the language

 ## For graphic designers: